 How to resolve the issue

-- See more information about your video violation in your account's channel settings Community Guidelines status.
+- See more information about your video violation on the Studio dashboard or within your Content page.

 - Use the Community Guidelines strike basics to understand what content you can upload to YouTube — and avoid having more content removed.